jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.1.2 ConvertRasterFormat

-Converts raster data from one format to another.
+Converts raster data from one format to another..

 *Parameters*: